dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 Optional and rest parameters give you quite a bit of flexibility, but neither is going to help you out much in the following situation: Suppose you have a function that takes four optional parameters.
 Now suppose that most of the places the function is called, the caller wants to provide a value for only one of the four parameters and, further, that the callers are evenly divided as to which parameter they will use.

-The callers who want to provide a value for the first parameter are fine--they just pass the one optional argument and leave off the rest.
+The callers who want to provide a value for the first parameter are fine -- they just pass the one optional argument and leave off the rest.
 But all the other callers have to pass some value for between one and three arguments they don't care about.
 Isn't that exactly the problem optional parameters were designed to solve?

 Of course it is.
-The problem is that optional parameters are still positional--if the caller wants to pass an explicit value for the fourth optional parameter, it turns the first three optional parameters into required parameters for that caller.
+The problem is that optional parameters are still positional -- if the caller wants to pass an explicit value for the fourth optional parameter, it turns the first three optional parameters into required parameters for that caller.
 Luckily, another parameter flavor, keyword parameters, allow the caller to specify which values go with which parameters.

 To give a function keyword parameters, after any required, &optional, and &rest parameters you include the symbol &key and then any number of keyword parameter specifiers, which work like optional parameter specifiers.
 Here's a function that has only keyword parameters: